pczhang93/coordinate_mapping_for_image_augmentor/README.md

 # coordinate_mapping_for_image_augmentor
 #### The script is aim to generate corresponding annotation files(Maybe it is to augment data sets for training instance segmentation models) in VIA（[VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/via.html)） format for new generated images after data augmentation by [image_augmentor](https://github.com/codebox/image_augmentor).

 #### Before run the script, you need to put the augmented images folder and the VIA format JSON file that annotate the original images in the current directory.
+You need to know the width and height of your images and modify the default parameters of the function that begins with 'coord_'.
 And add the two parameters of [images_folder_name] and [json_name], when running the script.
 ```
 python coordinate_mapping.py [images_folder_name] [json_name]
 ```